VaylonBr/Certificate-Design/README.md

 <p>Feel free to customize, share, and use it in any way that suits your needs!</p>

-<p>If you find this project interesting, you can follow me on LinkedIn for more updates.
+<p>If you find this project interesting, you can follow me on LinkedIn.
 Additionally, you can explore the project on GitHub Pages</p>

 [Linkedin](https://www.linkedin.com/in/lucas-r-60208a276/) [Site](https://vaylonbr.github.io/certificate-design/)
 </div>